vga101/gaiasky/docs/Data-catalogs-formats.rst

 The different types of data are:

-- **Particle data** -- usually stars which come from a star catalogue.
+- **Catalogue data** -- usually stars which come from a star catalogue.
 In this group we have two different approaches: **single particles** and **particle groups**.
 The TLDR version says that the **single particles** method is fundamentally slower and CPU-bound, while the **particle groups** method is faster and GPU-based.
-More on this later.
+Therefore, single particles are deprecated.
 - **Rest of data** -- planets, orbits, constellations, grids and everything else qualifies for this category.

 Data belonging to either group will be loaded differently into the Gaia